open-papyrus/papyrus-compiler/CONTRIBUTING.md

 - Free: [Visual Studio Code](https://code.visualstudio.com/) + [rust-analyzer](https://github.com/rust-lang/rust-analyzer) extension
 - Paid: [CLion](https://www.jetbrains.com/clion/) + [Rust](https://plugins.jetbrains.com/plugin/8182-rust/docs) extension

+If you have CLion, you can use the pre-configured Run Configurations in [.run/](./.run).

 To get started, you first need the **nightly** toolchain to compile the code:

 ```bash